Dhruv-Git21/Agentic-Biomedical-Retrieval-System/README.md

 <details open>
 <summary><h2>Abstract</h2></summary>
-Static Retrieval-Augmented Generation (RAG) systems often fail to navigate the complexity of biomedical literature.
-We propose an agentic RAG framework that uses iterative self-critique to dynamically refine queries across scientific literature (PubMed) and clinical notes (MIMIC-IV).
-Our system achieves state-of-the-art results on the PMC-Patients and PubMedQA benchmarks, with near-perfect patient-to-article retrieval and top question-answering accuracy.
-These findings show that agentic approaches significantly advance RAG's potential for reliable evidence-based medicine.
+We propose an agentic RAG framework for biomedical evidence retrieval that uses iterative query refinement across PubMed and MIMIC-IV clinical notes.
+Using dual domain-specific encoders and self-critique loops, our system achieves competitive results on PMC-Patients and PubMedQA benchmarks, demonstrating the value of adaptive retrieval for clinical decision support.
 </details>

 ---